UtrechtUniversity/ricgraph/docs/ricgraph_documentation_intro.md

   * Read the [tutorial as pdf](https://docs.ricgraph.eu/ricgraph_tutorial.pdf).
 * Full documentation:
   * Start reading at the [Ricgraph README](../README.md#ricgraph---research-in-context-graph).
-  * Or choose something from the documentation tree in the left sidebar.
+  * Choose something from the documentation tree in the yellow sidebar.
-  * Use the search box in the left sidebar.
+  * Use the search box.
   * Of course, every webpage has links that allow you to go to other sections or webpages.
   * Use the [index](ricgraph_index_documentation.md#index-ricgraph-documentation)